papermerge/documentation/docs/setup/docker-compose.md

 In order to persist uploaded files, you need to:

 1. Mount persistent volume
-2. Point {{ extra.project }} to upload files to the persistem directory
+2. Point {{ extra.project }} to upload files to the persisted directory

 In our example we will create docker compose volume `media_root` and mount it to internal (to container) directory `/var/media/pmg`.
 Finally, we use `PAPERMERGE__MAIN__MEDIA_ROOT` environment variable to tell
 {{ extra.project }} where to upload documents.